WPsites/WPide/readme.txt

 *   Highlight matching parentheses
 *   Auto indentation
 *   Tabbed interface for editing multiple files
-*   Using the WordPress filesystem API, although currently direct access is forced (edit WPide.php in the constructor to change this behaviour)
+*   Using the WordPress filesystem API, although currently direct access is forced (edit WPide.php in the constructor to change this behaviour) ftp/ssh connections aren't setup yet, since WP will not remember a password need to work out how that will work.
+Maybe use modal to request password when you save but be able to click save all and save a batch with that password.
+Passwords defined in wp-config.php are persistent and would fix this problem but people don't generaly add those details.

 = Planned Features: =